robocorp/example-timescale-vector-loader/README.md

 ### 2. Wrap your code in a `@task`

-Next step is wrapping your existing code in a method, and add a `@task` decorator.
-It does bunch of things, for example automatically initializes the intricate logging that Robocorp provides, as well as enable you to run the code easily using the environment just configured in the previous step.
+The next step is wrapping your existing code in a method and adding a `@task` decorator.
+It does a bunch of things, for example automatically initializes the intricate logging that Robocorp provides, as well as enables you to run the code easily using the environment just configured in the previous step.

-This is what'll you be adding, and all your code goes in to the middle where the comment is:
+This is what you'll be adding, and all your code goes into the middle where the comment is:

 ```python
 from robocorp.tasks import task